-There are a plentiful amount of these great little 'Bugs' still roaming around the world, many in great shape.
+There are plenty of these great little 'Bugs' still roaming around the world, many in great shape.
 Some, not in such great shape.
-You just need to weed out the 'Bad Apples'.
+You just need to weed out the bad apples.

 I will go over some key points of interest when shopping for your new 'Baby' and provide helpful links to give you the most information before you buy.

 The first thing that you need to decide when looking at a Beetle, is whether you want to buy a driver, that you can purchase, and not have to do much but maintenance, or a project, that will need some TLC before it hits the open road.

 Drivers of course will have a much higher starting price tag initially; however, you will need to check things over really well.
 This choice is more for those that are either not inclined to do body work, or mechanical repairs.
 Don't fret though, the Beetle is one of the EASIEST of cars to work on and there is a vast amount of information available to help you do so.
 I will discuss that later.

 Buying a project can be a little tricky.
 But if you know what you are looking for, you can find yourself a very good deal.
 Projects vary in severity; from just needing an engine all the way to being a complete 'rust bucket'.
 Decide how much labor you are willing to put into the project, inspect the areas of interest as outlined below and go from there.
 Many VW Beetles are left to rot even though they have a great deal of potential; Especially pre 1967 models.